 IECEx Certified Service Facilities Scheme Committee (ExSFC)

 4.2.1 The IECEx Service Facilities Scheme Committee referred to as ExSFC deals with matters of a technical nature concerning the application of the IEC International Standards to the IECEx 03 Scheme.
-The principle role of ExSFC is to facilitate common application of testing, assessment and auditing requirements in the issue and maintenance of an IECEx Certificate of Conformity under the IECEx 03 Scheme.
+The principal role of the ExSFC is to facilitate common application of testing, assessment and auditing requirements in the issue and maintenance of an IECEx Certificate of Conformity under the IECEx 03 Scheme.

 4.2.2 All ExCBs and applicant ExCBs shall be members of the ExSFC.